Maigret Hesitates

-Maigret Hesitates (Maigret hésite) is a detective novel by the Belgian writer Georges Simenon.
+Maigret Hesitates (Maigret hésite) is a detective novel by the Belgian writer Georges Simenon featuring his canonical Chief Inspector Jules Maigret.

 Overview

-When a series of letters, written on expensive stationery, arrive at Maigret's desk stating that a murder will take place but that the writer is unsure as to who will die, who will do the killing, and when the killing will occur, Maigret's interest is piqued and he soon tracks the stationery down to the house of Emile Parendon, an eminent lawyer.
-But, once there, tracking down clues to a crime not yet committed is not so easy and when a murder does take place the choice of victim surprises even Maigret.
+Letters written on expensive stationery arrives Maigret's desk revealing that a murder will take place, but that the writer is unsure as to whom will die, who will do the killing, and when the killing will occur, Maigret's interest is piqued.
+He soon enough tracks the bespoke stationery to the home of Emile Parendon, a prominent maritime lawyer, whereupon he receives a second letter criticizing his haste and warning him that he may have precipitated the murder.
+Despite the urgency of a third and final anonymous letter, tracking down clues to a crime not yet committed on the prestigious Avenue Marigny is not so easy, and when the murder does occur the choice of victim surprises even Maigret.

 Originally written in French in 1968, the novel was translated into English by Lyn Moir and published by Harcourt Brace in 1969.

 Adaptations

 Maigret hésite appeared on French television with Bruno Cremer as Maigret on 26 May 2000 under the title Maigret chez les riches.
 Also with Jean Richard as Maigret on 6 December 1975 and in a Russian version under the title Megre Kolebletsya with Boris Tenine as Maigret in 1981.